t-regx/t-regx.github.io/docs/replace-by-map.md

   // 'gif'  => 'Animation'
 ]);
 ```

-...as long as `gif` is matched by your pattern, of course :)

 If you don't need to specify all your possible `[match => replacement]` pairs, you should use one of the below `mapIfExists()`.